Reducing patients’ anxiety while waiting in the ER

 Competitive Analysis

-I also needed an overview of digital products already being used to communicate with people in the ER.
-I focused my attention on two types of mobile apps.
+I also needed to know what digital products were already being used to communicate with people in the ER.
+I focused my attention on two major types of mobile apps.

 Patient Portal Apps